-World Sailing and its MNAs shall have the burden of establishing that an anti-doping rule violation has occurred.
+World Sailing shall have the burden of establishing that an anti-doping rule violation has occurred.
 The standard of proof shall be whether World Sailing has established an anti-doping rule violation to the comfortable satisfaction of the hearing panel bearing in mind the seriousness of the allegation which is made.
 This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt.
-Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping rule violation to rebut a presumption or establish specified facts or circumstances, the standard of proof shall be by a balance of probability.
+Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping rule violation to rebut a presumption or establish specified facts or circumstances, except as provided in Regulations 21.3.2.2 and 21.3.2.3, the standard of proof shall be by a balance of probability.